KBNLresearch/ipmlab/doc/setupGuide.md

 If this results in a "command not found" message, install Git using the commands below:

-1. Update the package index using  `sudo apt-get update`
+1. Update the package index using:
+   """
+   sudo apt-get update
+   """
+2. Install Git using:
+   """
-1. Install Git using `sudo apt install git-all`
+   sudo apt install git-all
+   """
-1. Verify the installation using `git --version`
+4. Verify the installation using:
+    """
+    git --version
+    """

 Now we can start installing dfxml_python:

 1. Clone the source repository using `git clone https://github.com/dfxml-working-group/dfxml_python.git`
-1. Enter the repository's root directory using `cd dfxml_python`
+2. Enter the repository's root directory using `cd dfxml_python`
-1. Install the software using either `pip3 install .` (global installation for all users; this might require sudo privilege), or alternatively `pip3 install --user .` (single-user installation).
+3. Install the software using either `pip3 install .` (global installation for all users; this might require sudo privilege), or alternatively `pip3 install --user .` (single-user installation).

 If all goes well this should result in something like this: